-Did you know there are approximately eight million trees in London! 😲 As summer turns to autumn, why not take a stroll through some of the best places to view them as their leaves start to change colour. 🍂
+Did you know there are approximately eight million trees in London! 😲 As summer turns to autumn, why not enjoy a walk through some of the best places to view the trees as their leaves start to change colour. 🍂

 The oldest botanic garden in London with 5,000 plant specimens and impressive trees, including pomegranate trees and the UK’s largest fruiting olive tree. 🌳

 Stretching across two-thirds of Kew Gardens, its arboretum of 14,000 trees surrounds the glasshouses and represents more than 2,000 species.